-The origin of the wine goes back to the year 1300, it was already famous in the Middle Ages throughout Europe.
-The Italian poet Francesco Redi (1626-1698) titled him in his poem " Bacchus in Tuscany "as the" King of Wines "to get the wine for the royal court in London.
-Many other poets have sung about him, today also known as the "doyen of all Tuscan wines".
-The best wine has always been traditionally reserved for the Pope and the Curia in the Vatican.
-That is why the addition or adorning nickname "Vino Nobile", which was only used from the 18th century onwards, is the wine of the noblemen - that is, the nobility.
-With the Brunello di Montalcino He is one of the two wines to be the first to receive the DOCG classification in 1980.
-From the year 2019 the name was changed to label supplemented with "Toscana".
-This should be confused with the DOCG wine Montepulciano d'Abruzzo Colline Teramane from the region Abruzzo be excluded.
-The red wine is undisputedly one of the most well-known and most expensive wines Italy.
+The origin of the wine goes back to the year 1300, it was famous throughout Europe in the Middle Ages.
+The Italian poet Francesco Redi (1626-1698) titled him in his poem " Bacchus in Tuscany ”as the“ King of Wine ”to get the wine for the Royal Court in London.
+Many other poets have sung it, which is also known today as the “doyen of all Tuscan wines”.
+The best wine has traditionally always been reserved for the Pope and the Vatican Curia.
+Hence the addition or decorative epithet "Vino Nobile", which was only used from the 18th century, the wine for the nobility - that is, the nobility.
+With the Brunello di Montalcino it is one of the two wines that were the first to receive the DOCG classification in 1980.
+From the 2019 vintage, the designation was changed to label supplemented with "Toscana".
+This is to avoid confusion with DOCG wine Montepulciano d'Abruzzo Colline Teramane from the region Abruzzo be excluded.
+The red wine is undisputedly one of the best known and most expensive wines Italy.

-The best areas on loamy and sandy soils are Argiano, Caggiole, Canneto, Casalte and Valiano.
-The wine is from the Sangiovese clonePrugnolo gentile (about 70%), as well as other approved varieties (maximum 30%, of which a maximum of 10% white varieties) are pressed and has an aroma of violets.
-The wine matures for at least two years in oak or chestnut barrels, must be at least 12.5% vol. alcohol content and can be stored for many years (decades).
-He may only in the growing area in Bordeaux bottles bottled to come in the trade.
-With three years of storage (including six months in the bottle) and 13% vol alcohol content he may designate Riserva to lead.
-Red wines with simpler determinations are called DOC Rosso di Montepulciano classified.
+The best areas on clay and sandy soils are Argiano, Caggiole, Canneto, Casalte and Valiano.
+The wine is made from the Sangiovese clonePrugnolo Gentile (70%), as well as other approved varieties (max.
+30%, of which max.
+10% are white varieties) and has a violet aroma.
+The wine is aged for at least two years in oak or chestnut barrels, at least 12.5% vol. alcohol content and can be stored for many years (decades).
+It may only be grown in Bordeaux bottles bottled come into the trade.
+With three years of storage (including six months in the bottle) and 13% vol alcohol, he is allowed to use the label Riserva to lead.
+Red wines with simpler determinations are than DOC Rosso di Montepulciano classified.